lauraredmondson/CodeFirstGirlsSheffield-Python-Intro/Projects/Project_descriptions.md

 #### Analysis ideas:

-- What are the most common and uncommon crime types?
+- What are the most common crime types?
 Plot the number of each crime type.

 - What are the top crimes in each District?
-Plot the number of crimes by region.
+Plot the top 10 crimes by region.
+Choose 3 regions and make one plot for each.

 - How is each crime type resolved?
 Plot the resolution from each crime type.
+Choose 3 crimes and make one plot for each.

 - Which days of the week are crimes most and least likely to occur?
+Plot the total number of crimes for each day.

 - Which times of the day are crimes most and least likely to occur?
+Plot the total number of crimes for each time of day.

 #### Example code:
 ```python